alandschaft/CS109Project/search_server_dummy/README.txt

 - session_id - unique identifier
 - current_terms - list of terms currently shown to the user (strings).
 Initialized with the highest ranking terms.
-- skipped_terms - list of terms that where shown to the user, but the user clícked "next" - i.e. did not select.
+- skipped_terms - list of terms that where shown to the user, but the user clÃ­cked "next" - i.e. did not select.
 Initialized empty.
 - clicked_terms - list of terms that the user selected.
 Initialized empty.
 - current_documents - list of documents curretly shown to the user (used for paging.)
 Each list element is a dictionary with:
 {